 EMDR Therapy

-Eye-Movement Desensitisation and Reprogramming or EMDR is a world-renowned and evidence-based form of intense therapy with a certified practitioner and is advocated by the WHO, the NHS and is strongly recommended in the NICE guidelines.
+Eye-Movement Desensitisation and Reprogramming or EMDR is a world-renowned and evidence-based form of intensive therapy with a certified practitioner and is advocated by the WHO, the NHS and is strongly recommended in the NICE guidelines.

 I'm a trained and certified EMDR practitioner by EMDR Europe and a member of EMDR UK.
 You may start Counselling work with me and then decide to have a number of EMDR sessions as part of that process, or you may already know that EMDR is right for you.
-You can be self-referred or be recommended through the NHS, an EAP or other Psychotherapist.
+You can be self-referred or be recommended through the NHS, an EAP or another Psychotherapist.

-You are welcome to get in touch and have a free, 20 minute consultation to discuss if this might be the right for you, and I can send further information.
+You are welcome to get in touch and have a free, 20 minute consultation to discuss if this might be right for you, and I can send further information.

 EMDR sessions are £75 for one hour (up to a maximum of 75 minutes, agreed in session on a clinical basis.)